wiloon/blog/themes/even/exampleSite/content/post/english-preview.md

 5. Glance at your browser window to see changes.
 6. Return to step 4.

-I'll throw in one more opinion: never work on a theme on a live site.
+I’ll throw in one more opinion: never work on a theme on a live site.
 Always work on a copy of your site.
 Make changes to your theme, test them, then copy them up to your site.
 For added safety, use a tool like Git to keep a revision history of your content and your theme.
 Believe me when I say that it is too easy to lose both your mind and your changes.

 Check the main Hugo site for information on using Git with Hugo.